Industrial Internet of Things (IIoT)

 A virtual geographic boundary that triggers a response when a person with wearable technology or a smart device enters or leaves an area.
 A geofence can be used to monitor safety.

-Identifies the real-world geographic location of a person or object.
+The process of identifying real-world geographic location of a person or object.
 Geolocation trackers make it possible to monitor the position of inventory in real time.

 IIoT